MicrosoftDocs/microsoft-style-guide/styleguide/bias-free-communication.md

 **Focus on people, not disabilities.** For example, talk about readers who are blind or have low vision and customers with limited dexterity.
 Don’t use words that imply pity, such as *stricken with* or *suffering from.* Don’t mention a disability unless it's relevant.
 For more information, see the [Accessibility term collection](/style-guide/a-z-word-list-term-collections/term-collections/accessibility-terms).

 **Learn more** For more information about writing that conveys respect to all people and promotes equal opportunities, see the [Guidelines for Inclusive Language](http://www.linguisticsociety.org/content/guidelines-inclusive-language "Linguistic Society of America's guidelines for inclusive language") from the Linguistic Society of America.
-For more about how to achieve balanced representation in your content, see the guidelines for [balancing geopolitical sensitivity](https://microsoft.sharepoint.com/teams/BrandCentral/Guidelines/Balancing_Global_Readiness_and_Diversity.pdf?WT.mc_id=Feb17_NL_DiversityInPhotos_15) on Brand Central.
-(This site requires Microsoft network access.)

 **See also** [Accessibility guidelines and requirements](/style-guide/accessibility/accessibility-guidelines-requirements), [Global communications](/style-guide/global-communications/)